taikoxyz/taiko-mono/packages/protocol/README.md

 # Taiko Protocol

 This repository contains rollup contracts on both L1 and L2 and other assisting code.
+Taiko L2's chain ID is [167](https://github.com/ethereum-lists/chains/pull/1611).

 ## Deployment